-- (1) BASIS: GS-R-1 §5.13 states that "The main purpose of regulatory inspections and enforcement are to ensure that (5) any lessons learned are identified and propagated to other operators and suppliers.....". - G9 Good practice: Inspection reports for radiation facilities and X ray facilities for medical diagnosis are published on the CSN web-site.
-The only information that is excluded is information that is considered sensitive (personal data, commercial, security aspects etc).
+- (1) BASIS: GS-R-1 §5.13 states that "The main purpose of regulatory inspections and enforcement are to ensure that [5] any lessons learned are identified and propagated to other operators and suppliers...". - G9 Good practice: Inspection reports for radiation facilities and X ray facilities for medical diagnosis are published on the CSN web-site.
+The only information that is excluded is information that is considered sensitive (personal data, commercial, security aspects, etc.).
 This makes the CSN activity transparent to the public, raises public credibility in the regulatory system and can promote the safety of the facilities. - R2 Recommendation: From all its inspections in x-ray diagnostic and radiation facilities, CSN should build and express an opinion about the results obtained, the trends and consequences drawn in the different practices using radioactive sources, and to give feedback to the licensee.
 This should be undertaken in a periodic way. - (1) BASIS: GS-R-1 §5.13.states that "the regulatory body shall establish a planned and systematic inspection programme.
-The extent to which inspection is performed in the regulatory process will depend on the potential magnitude and nature of the hazard associated with the facility or activity".